A dermatologist and oncologist address common myths about your skin and the sun.

 Answers:

-- False: Even if you are not routinely doing outdoor activities, you are exposed to UVB rays doing normal daily activities, such as walking to your car.
+- False: Even if you are not routinely outdoors, you are exposed to UVB rays doing normal daily activities, such as walking to your car.
 UVA rays can penetrate window glass.
-It is always beneficial to have sunscreen coverage even if you aren’t engaging in outdoor sports or recreation.
+It is always beneficial to have sunscreen coverage even if you aren’t playing outdoor sports or regularly spending time outside.

 - False: A tan means the skin has been damaged, not that it has been protected.
 The tan itself is a sign that the damage has already occurred.
 Darker-skinned individuals can still develop skin cancer from ultraviolet light damage.

-- False: Melanoma — the skin cancer with the most potential to be fatal — is the most common type of cancer in young adults aged 25-29 and the second most common in those aged 15-25.
-The two most common forms of skin cancer, basal and squamous cell carcinoma, are related to cumulative sun exposure; therefore, they occur more frequently in the elderly.
+- False: Melanoma — the skin cancer with the most potential to be fatal — is the most common type of cancer in young adults aged 25-29 and the second most common in those aged 15-25, Johnson said.
+The two most common forms of skin cancer, basal and squamous cell carcinoma, are related to cumulative sun exposure; therefore, they occur more often in the elderly.
 They do, however, also occur in much younger patients.
 A young age does not protect you from getting skin cancer.

-- True: While cloudy days and winter days may mean less overall UVA and UVB exposure than bright, sunny summer days, exposure is still occurring, and sunscreen is always recommended.
+- True: While cloudy days and winter days may mean less overall UVA and UVB exposure than bright, sunny summer days, exposure is still occurring.
+Sunscreen is always recommended.

-No matter your age, sex, or skin color, everyone is at risk for developing skin cancer.
-Risk factors include:
+No matter your age, sex or skin color, everyone is at risk for developing skin cancer.

 - Sunlight exposure